dpedwards/dotnet-core-micro-rabbit/README.md

 ## RabbitMQ and erlang notes

-If all Api and MVC projects running correctly you can check the queued messages between sender and cosnumer applications by the microservices architecture design pattern with RabbitMQ.
+If all Api and MVC projects running correctly you can check the queued messages between sender and consumer applications by the microservices architecture design pattern with RabbitMQ.

 First download and install [erlang](https://www.erlang.org/downloads) before download and install [RabbitMQ](https://www.rabbitmq.com/download.html) on the same machine the microservcies are running.
 After erlang and RabbitMQ installations are done, now open RabbitMQ command prompt with administrator rights and type in the following command:
 `rabbitmq-plugins enable rabbitmq_management`